Fridays with Vicky 84

 Even though the site was fixed I still had Google to deal with.

-One word of advice make sure you have Google Webmaster tools set up with your site.
+One word of advice makes sure you have Google Webmaster tools set up with your site.

-This is where I could ”redeme” the site.
+This is where I could ”redeem” the site.
 This is where Google gave me a one shot deal to explain to them what happened to the site and how it was fixed.

 When I knew that the site was 100% secure, I wrote Google via Google Webmaster tools and explained what happened.

 After a day or so they responded, the warning was removed and the site was back to ”normal”.

 I was so relieved!!

 It has now been a couple of months or so, and knock on wood my rankings has been pretty steady.

 The only reason I’m telling you this is that we all get into this kind of situations if you push through it great things are to come.

 We all run into problems and issues, it’s how you deal with them that defines the future